e-VITA/e-VITA-Documentation/dashboard-user-manual/README.md

 ## Cloud Services page: cloud services management

-As described in paragraph 2.5.1., a subset of devices supported by the e-VITA platform are connected to a Cloud service.
+A specific subset of devices supported by the e-VITA platform is connected to a Cloud service.
 For such devices, the measurements are stored in the specific Cloud and have to be retrieved from it.
 This section provides details about the Cloud Services are supported by the e-VITA platform and how they are managed.

 ### Cloud Services available

-Figure 26 shows the e-VITA platform page that allows the user to access to one or more external cloud services.
+The Figure shows the e-VITA platform page that allows the user to access to one or more external cloud services.

 The Cloud services currently supported by the platform are the following:

 - _Netatmo cloud platform:_ this external service allows to obtain the measurements of the &quot;NETATMO\_AIR\_QUALITY&quot; devices.
-More details on the specific Cloud Service in the section 1.1.8.
 - _Neu cloud platform for Neu device:_ this external service allows to obtain the measurements of the &quot;NEU&quot; devices.
-More details on the specific Cloud Service in the section 1.1.9.
 - _Oura ring cloud platform:_ this external service allows to obtain the measurements of the &quot;OURARING&quot; devices owned by the user.
-More details on the specific Cloud Service in the section 1.1.10.

 The user has to access with his credential to the specific cloud service before registering the relative device, in order to give the permission to e-VITA platform to get the measures from the cloud.
 The system will remind to access the cloud if the user tries to register the respective sensors before.